BZoennchen/supercollider-book/chapters/sounddesign/math/fourier.md

     y_\text{saw}(t) = A \left( \frac{1}{2} - \frac{1}{\pi} \sum_{k=1}^{\infty} (-1)^k \frac{\sin(2\pi k f t)}{k} \right).
 ```

-In fact, we can extend Fourier's result to functions that are
+In fact, by using an infinite period, we can extend Fourier's result to functions that are

 1. **piecewise continuous** and
 2. **bounded**

-by using an infinite period!

 ## Fourier Analysis

-Fourier also observed that the process works in reverse.
+*Fourier* also observed that the process works in reverse.

 ```{admonition} Fourier Theorem (Analysis)
 :name: theorem-fourier-analysis